 The rate of recovery of the United States may result in reduced demand for our eLearning products, as our customers may reduce their training budgets and programming.
-Additionally, we may not be able to acquire new customers due to the economic situation prevailing in United States.
+Additionally, we may not be able to acquire new customers due to the social, political, regulatory and economic situation prevailing in United States.
 A prolonged period of reduced customer demand for our eLearning services may adversely affect our business and results of operations.

-Emergence of Enterprise Software Suites may hamper the growth of our e-Learning stream.
+Emergence of Enterprise Software Suites, Artificial Intelligence and Machine Learning may hamper the growth of our e-Learning stream.

 The emergence of competitors such as Oracle, IBM, SAP, SumTotal and SABA offering Enterprise Software Suites for eLearning for large organizations to develop their own learning platforms could be a threat to our business in future.
 We may lose our business to our competitors, and if we are unable to acquire new customers or retain our existing customers, our revenues and results of operations may suffer.
+Additionally, the emergence of Machine Learning and Artificial Intelligence could adversely impact our revenues.